WPAD

+History

+Early years

+WPAD is the fifth oldest radio broadcasting station in Kentucky, founded in 1930 by Pierce Lackey, with its inaugural broadcast taking place on August 23, billed as "The Voice of Western Kentucky."
+The opening of this station marked the return of radio in Paducah after the shutdown of the short-lived WIAR, which operated from 1922 until 1924.

+WPAD initially broadcast on 1420 kHz with a 100 watt signal.

+Ohio River Flood of 1937

+WPAD was one of several radio stations that was impacted by the infamous Ohio River flood of 1937; the station was temporarily relocated to a garage in Avondale Heights in order to remain of the air.

+Power increases and CBS affiliation

-WPAD is the fifth oldest radio broadcasting station in Kentucky, founded in 1930 by Pierce Lackey.
-It broadcast on 1420 kHz with a 100 watt signal.
-In 1941 the power was increased to 250 watts, and the frequency was changed to 1450 kHz.
-In 1943 the station joined the CBS radio network.
-In 1946 WPAD added the first FM broadcasting in the state, continuing with FM simulcast until the 1970s.
+In 1941, the power was increased to 250 watts, and the frequency was changed to 1450 kHz.
+In 1943, the station joined the CBS radio network.
+In 1946, WPAD-FM (now WDDJ) was established as the first FM broadcasting station in the state, continuing with FM simulcast of the AM until the 1970s.
 In 1962, the power was increased to 1,000 watts.

+Ownership changes

-In 1967 Lackey died and the station was purchased by Ed Fritts.
-In the 1970s the FM call letters were changed to WDDJ and the FM programming was changed to progressive rock.
+In 1967, Lackey died and the station was purchased by Union City, Tennessee, businessman Ed Fritts and his wife, Ruth, for a price of $158,000.
+In the 1970s, the FM call letters were changed to WDDJ and the FM programming was changed to progressive rock.

-In 1984 the stations were sold to Bill Bereman of Indianapolis.
-Bereman soon sold them to Lee Hagan.
+In 1984, the stations were sold to Bill Bereman of Indianapolis, who would later sell the station to Purchase Broadcasting (presided by Lee Hagan) in 1991.
 In 1996, the stations were purchased by Bristol Broadcasting, owner of WKYX and WKYQ.
-WPAD exchanging frequencies with WDXR, and continued to operate on 1560 kHz with an "oldies" format.
+WPAD exchanged frequencies with WDXR, and continued to operate on 1560 kHz with an "oldies" format.

+Recent developments

 On October 22, 2014, WPAD was granted a Federal Communications Commission construction permit to decrease day power to 1,000 watts and decrease night power to 35 watts.
 The license to cover for the new facility was granted on April 28, 2017.